desci-labs/desci-codex/docs/gitbook/protocol-operation/participation/gateway-providers.md

 ### Authoring experience

 Provide a way to for a researcher to iteratively build research objects and publish their results.
-[DeSci Nodes](https://nodes-v2.desci.com/) is a reference implementation of such a gateway.&#x20;
+[DeSci Nodes](https://nodes.desci.com/) is such a gateway.

 ### Data stewardship portal